Elite-Modding-Team/Hyxcate/README.md

 - With [**Astral Sorcery**](https://www.curseforge.com/minecraft/mc-mods/astral-sorcery) installed, Hyxcate events will never trigger on the same day the Horologium constellation (Solar Eclipse) happens.
 - With [**Demagnetize**](https://www.curseforge.com/minecraft/mc-mods/demagnetize) installed, Hyxcate magnetization effects will not pull items around activated Demagnetizers.
+- With [**Future Fireproof**](https://www.curseforge.com/minecraft/mc-mods/future-fireproof) installed, many items and blocks added by Hyxcate will become immune to being destroyed by fire or lava, similar to Netherite from modern versions of Minecraft.
 - With [**Tinkers' Antique (Tinkers' Construct)**](https://www.curseforge.com/minecraft/mc-mods/tinkers-antique) installed, there are new tool materials to tinker with.
 - With [**Antique Armory (Construct's Armory)**](https://www.curseforge.com/minecraft/mc-mods/antique-armory) installed, there are new armor materials to tinker with.
 - More to come!